Mabms23/alx-pre_course/README.md

-The Work you do is god gift
+The Work you do is god's  gift if you think deep and you must